-A "Negative Amortization Factor" is an exact decimal truncated to eight places that reflects the amount of deferred interest added to the principal balances of the Mortgages in a PC Pool in the preceding month.
+A "Negative Amortization Factor" is an exact decimal truncated (or, commencing with the Negative Amortization Factors for the month of August 2016, rounded rather than truncated) to eight places that reflects the amount of deferred interest added to the principal balances of the Mortgages in a PC Pool in the preceding month.
 When negative amortization has occurred, we will make interest payments to you at the applicable PC Coupon, less the aggregate deferred interest indicated by the Negative Amortization Factor published in the previous month.
 We make Negative Amortization Factors available at the same time and in the same manner as the related Pool Factors.